Eviction Protections — Quebec

 Additional Steps in Quebec

-If you receive an eviction notice, contact the Tribunal administratif du logement (TAL) at tal.gouv.qc.ca or 1-800-683-2245.
-You can contest the eviction by filing a response with the TAL.
-Community legal clinics and tenant rights organizations like the RCLALQ (Regroupement des comites logement et associations de locataires du Quebec) can provide free assistance.
+If you receive an eviction or reprise notice, contact the Tribunal administratif du logement (TAL) at tal.gouv.qc.ca or 1-800-683-2245 — note the 2020 name change (previously "Regie du logement").
+Appeals from TAL decisions go to the Court of Quebec on questions of law, with leave, within 30 days.
+Community legal clinics and tenant rights organizations like RCLALQ (Regroupement des comites logement et associations de locataires du Quebec) provide free assistance.
+Never self-evict: even after a Notice to Leave you have the right to remain until the TAL issues an execution order.

 Common Questions